In 1672, An Angry Mob Of Dutchmen Butchered And Ate Their Prime Minister

 His father, Jacob de Witt, held several positions in public service, including treasurer of the Synod of Dort, burgomaster, and also served as an emissary to Sweden.
 Johan was only 19 years old when he and his elder brother Cornelius visited their father in Sweden as part of a diplomatic mission and later they also went to France, Italy, Switzerland, and England.

-Upon his return, Johan went to live in The Hague where he practiced law.
+Upon his return, Johan went to live in The Hague where he practised law.
 In 1650, when William II, Prince of Orange died, Johan was among the people who created a fully republican regime and was appointed pensionary of Dordrecht.

-Johan proved himself to be an excellent statesman, becoming one of the most successful diplomats of that time and three years later, when he was only 28 years old, he was appointed councilor pensionary.
+Johan proved himself to be an excellent statesman, becoming one of the most successful diplomats of that time and three years later, when he was only 28 years old, he was appointed councillor pensionary.
 He used his knowledge and diplomatic skills to transform his tiny country into a global economic power.

 At the time, when Johan de Witt was elected as Grand Pensionary, the Dutch were at war with the English, however, less than a year later, the Treaty of Westminster was signed and the war was over.
 One of the clauses of the Treaty of Westminster forbade the Dutch ever to appoint William III as Stadtholder.
 Oliver Cromwell insisted on this clause as William was a grandson of Charles I and there was a possibility that he could gain political power in future.